StackExchange/mayflower/README.md

     Mayflower(connectionString, migrateDirectory, migrationsTable)

-* `connectionString` The string used to create a connection to the database.
+* `connectionObject` The object or string used to create a connection to the database.
 * `migrateDirectory` The directory where to look for `*.sql` scripts.
 * `migrationsTable` The name of the table where migration history will be stored (defaults to "Migrations").
 This table will be created if it does not already exist.

 #### Migrating

-The only method you will likely care about is `migrateAll( options )`
+The only method you will likely care about is `migrateAll( options, callback )`

 * `options` An optional object parameter with the following defaults: `{ output: true, force: false }`
     * `output` determines whether `migrateAll()` will execute `console.log` statements.
     * `force` If true, previously applied migration scripts will be run again.
     * `preview` If true, all of the migration scripts run as expected, but the SQL transactions are rolled back, so the changes do not take affect.
+* `callback` A function which accepts two arguments: an Error, and an array of MigrationResults.

-___Returns___ an array of result objects, each with the following format:
+Each `MigrationResult` has the following format:

 ```javascript
 {